stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 -------

 The general requirements for the structure of a Kernel are explained in the :ref:`kernel-layer` section.
-In the Dynamo0.3 API there are four different Kernel types; general purpose, CMA, inter-grid and :ref:`dynamo0.3-built-ins`.
+In the LFRic API there are four different Kernel types; general purpose, CMA, inter-grid and :ref:`dynamo0.3-built-ins`.
 In the case of built-ins, PSyclone generates the source of the kernels.
 This section explains the rules for the